KD0NKS/js-aprs-is/README.md

 ```

 ## KNOWN ISSUES
-* Buffer size causes messages to get split apart incorrectly at the beginning/end if too much data is received at one time.
-  * Helpful in code coverage testing.
 * Timeout should be implemented.
   * Need to research timeout tollerance on APRS-IS servers.
 30 seconds?
   * On timeout event, socket should automatically send login message.